 My hope is that someday every doctor, oncologist and medical professional will address with their cancer patients the tell-tale signs and symptoms of one of cancer surgery’s potential lingering side effects – lymphedema.

-And lastly, please don’t be ashamed or embarrassed because you have lymphedema.
+And lastly, living with lymphedema is challenging, but please don’t be ashamed or embarrassed because you have lymphedema.
 It’s not your fault and there is help available.

 A bit about Suzzann Cummings